 If you have a young child who attends daycare or if you work as a childcare provider, you know how easily illness can spread.
 Hepatitis A is a viral infection that is easily spread in childcare settings.
 Learn more about hepatitis A and how it can be prevented.

 Hepatitis A is an infection of the liver caused by the hepatitis A virus.
-It can cause flu-like symptoms, like: FeverTirednessLoss of appetiteNausea and vomitingAbdominal painDark urineClay-colored bowel movementsJoint pain
+It can cause: FeverTirednessLoss of appetiteNausea and vomitingAbdominal painDark urineClay-colored bowel movementsJoint pain

 Hepatitis A is often not serious, especially in young children.
-Symptoms usually last less than two months.
-In some cases, they may last as long as six months.
+Symptoms can last for 2-6 months.
 In rare cases, the virus can cause liver failure and death.
 This is more common in people older than 50 years of age.

 Hepatitis A is spread when the virus is taken in by mouth from contact with objects or foods that have been contaminated by the stool of an infected person.
 In childcare settings, this can happen easily, especially when hands are not washed after changing a soiled diaper.